QueenSlime/silmentology.com/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Slime"
+title = "Slime Slurp!"
-subtitle = "Slurp!"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.